qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/css-variables.md

 }
 ```

-For .cl1, if the variable **--qv-color-main** does not exist, the fixed value orange will be applied.
+For .cl1, if the variable `--qv-color-main` does not exist, the fixed value orange will be applied.

-For .cl2, if **--qv-cell-color-main** does not exist, **--qv-color-main** will be evaluated, and if it does not exist, orange will be applied.
+For .cl2, if `--qv-cell-color-main` does not exist, `--qv-color-main` will be evaluated, and if it does not exist, orange will be applied.

->**Note**: When using another CSS variable as fallback in the **var()** function, it must be enclosed inside another **var()** function.
-For more information on using **var()**, see <https://developer.mozilla.org/en-US/docs/Web/CSS/var> and <https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties>.
+>**Note**: For more information on using `var()`, see <https://developer.mozilla.org/en-US/docs/Web/CSS/var> and <https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties>.

 ## Inheritance

-Like other aspects of CSS, CSS variables are cascading in nature.
-As such, the value of a variable is inherited from its parent (and it will inherit from its parent), if it is not defined.
-The following example demonstrates how to overwrite a CSS variable by making a declaration with a higher level of detail:
+CSS variables are cascading in nature.
+As such, the value of a variable is inherited from its parent.

+Please click here to see an [example of inheritance in codepen](https://codepen.io/qrveysamples/pen/zYaVVEG/3cd521ac96add078e63fa0a748f410ad?editors=1100).

+You can also assign the inline CSS variables in a closer node/element.

+Qrvey widgets usually assign CSS variables in the `<body/>` or in the `:root{}` pseudo-class.

 ```css

 :root {

 --qv-color-main: blue;
 --qv-cell-color-main: pink;

 }

 .overwrite {

 --qv-color-main: red;

 }

 .cl1 {

 background-color: var(--qv-color-main, orange)

 }

 .cl2 {

 background-color: var(--qv-cell-color-main, var(--qv-color-main, orange))

 }

 ```

-To see an example in codepen of inheritance, click the following [link](https://codepen.io/qrveysamples/pen/zYaVVEG/3cd521ac96add078e63fa0a748f410ad?editors=1100).

-You can also assign the inline CSS variables in a closer node/element.

-Qrvey widgets usually assign CSS variables in the `<body/>` or in the `:root{}` pseudo-class.

 ## Qrvey Component Library